ndtdoanh/ndtdoanh/README.md

 ## Hi there 👋

-I am a passionate self-taught programmer from Vietnam.
-My passion for software lies with dreaming up ideas and making them come true with elegant interfaces.
-I take great care in the experience, architecture, and code quality of the things I build.
-I am also an open-source enthusiast and maintainer.
-I learned a lot from the open-source community and I love how collaboration and knowledge sharing happened through open-source.
-I want to return the favor by contributing back to the community.
+I'm a self-taught programmer from Vietnam with a passion for turning ideas into reality through thoughtfully designed software.
+I care deeply about the user experience, architecture, and the quality of every line of code.

+Beyond my own projects, I'm an open-source enthusiast and contributor.
+The open-source community has taught me a lot, and I’m grateful for the collaborative, knowledge-sharing spirit that defines it.
+Now, I'm excited to give back and contribute to projects that make a difference.

 ## **🧑‍🎓 I’m currently studying at** [FPT University](https://fpt.edu.vn/)